EliotKhachi/publicZk/202201140040/README.md

-# Start and Shutdown Characteristics
+# LRE Start and Shutdown Characteristics

 * Start and shutdown characteristics of a liquid rocket engine are best depicted with a Thrust vs Time curve beginning from the time of the cut-off signal to the cessation of thrust.